saud-learning-services/canvas-syllabus-scraper/README.md

 4. Run the script.
 It will prompt you for your these things:
    1. Token (Canvas API token)
-   2. Master Subaccount ID, this is the subaccount you want to look for blueprints in.
+   2. Subaccount to run in
-   3. Chosen Subaccount ID, this is the subaccount you want to get course information for.
-   4. Canvas term to look into.
+   3. Term to search through

 **Please note this script is rather slow.
 Due to the risk of taking down the AWS server, all API calls are done on a single thread.**
 **This script will be rewritten soon.**